giuseppetrivi/ngrok-for-testing-telegram-bot/README.md

 # 🤖 ngrok-for-testing-telegram-bot

 ## ❓ What is this script
-To develop or test a Telegram bot, you need to set a Webhook (via the Telegram API) that points to a publicly accessible file on the web.
+To develop or test a Telegram bot, you need to set a webhook (via the Telegram API) that points to a publicly accessible file on the web.
 This means you can't develop a Telegram bot locally unless you expose your local folder to the web securely.

 [**ngrok**](https://ngrok.com/) allows you to expose your localhost to the internet.
-It provides a temporary public domain pointing to your local server, which you can use to set up your bot's Webhook.
+It provides a temporary public domain pointing to your local server, which you can use to set up your bot's webhook.
-This script automates the process of creating an ngrok tunnel and updating the Telegram Webhook accordingly each time ngrok is started.
+This script automates the process of creating an ngrok tunnel and updating the Telegram webhook accordingly each time ngrok is started.

 Related article (in Italian) [here](https://giuseppetrivi.github.io/posts/testare-bot-telegram-in-locale-con-ngrok/) (use browser translation if needed).